Orama-Interactive/Pixelorama-Docs/docs/user_manual/tools.md

 ## Left and right mouse buttons
-:::tip tools for left and right mouse buttons
-Left clicking a tool will assign this tool to your left mouse button and right clicking it will assign the tool you clicked to your right mouse button.
-If you left click on the canvas, your left tool will be activated, and if you right click on the canvas, your right tool will be activated.
+:::tip tools for left and right mouse buttons Left-clicking a tool will assign this tool to your left mouse button and right-clicking it will assign the tool you clicked to your right mouse button.
+If you left-click on the canvas, your left tool will be activated, and if you right-click on the canvas, your right tool will be activated.
 :::

 In Pixelorama, you are given the ability to map a different tool to each mouse button, left and right.
 This essentially means that you can use a different tool with your left mouse button, and a different tool with your right mouse button.
 The two mouse buttons can be used **independently** of one another.
 In the toolbar, you will see one of the tool buttons having a half background on the left side of the button as **blue**.
 This represents the left mouse button, and it means that this specific tool has been **mapped to the left mouse button**.
 Similarly, the tool button with that has has a half background on the right side as **orange is mapped to the right mouse button**.
 If a tool button has both a blue and orange background, then this means that this tool has been mapped to both left and right mouse buttons.

 So, to sum up, blue represents the left mouse button and orange represents the right mouse button.
-To map a tool to your left mouse button you can left click the button of the tool you want to map in the toolbar, and to map a tool to your right mouse button you can right click the tool button.
+To map a tool to your left mouse button you can left-click the button of the tool you want to map in the toolbar, and to map a tool to your right mouse button you can right-click the tool button.

-When you are on your [canvas](user_interface/canvas), if you left click, the tool that you left clicked on the toolbar will be used and if you right click, the tool that you right clicked will be used.
+When you are on your [canvas](user_interface/canvas), if you left-click, the tool that you left-clicked on the toolbar will be used and if you right-click, the tool that you right-clicked will be used.

 ![A screenshot example of the Pencil tool having a blue half background, which is mapped to the left mouse button and the Eraser tool having an orange half background, which is mapped to the right mouse button.](../../static/img/left_right_tools.png)